Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

 \begin{proof} Given~$\game$, we first construct the vertex-ranked~$\sup$-safety game~$\game'$ as shown in Lemma~\ref{lem:muller:reduction}.
-Recall that~$\game'$ contains at most~$(\card{V}!)^3$ vertices.
-Due to Theorem~\ref{thm:vertex-ranked-games:direct:complexity} and the fact that safety games can be solved in linear time in the number of vertices,~$\game'$ can indeed be solved in time at most~$(\card{V}!)^3$ with respect to a given bound~$b$, which is exponential in the number of vertices~$\card{V}$ of~$\game$. \end{proof}
+Recall that~$\game'$ contains at most~$(n!)^3$ vertices.
+Due to Theorem~\ref{thm:vertex-ranked-games:direct:complexity} and the fact that safety games can be solved in linear time in the number of vertices,~$\game'$ can indeed be solved in time at most~$\bigo((n!)^3)$ with respect to a given bound~$b$.